 In Germany, iron ore is mined in North Rhine-Westphalia and Saxony-Anhalt.
 The iron ore extracted here is not smelted into iron, however; it is used mostly in the form of crushed stone, chippings and brittle sands as a coloured and iron-rich aggregate for the concrete or cement industry.
 Germany's requirement for iron ore to produce pig iron is covered entirely through imports.
-In 2019, it was around 39 million tonnes and thus 5.4% less than in the previous year.
+In 2020, around 39 million tonnes of iron ore were needed, 5.4% less than in the previous year.
 The ore came primarily from Brazil, followed by Canada, the Republic of South Africa, Sweden and Russia.